fadion/Maneuver/README.md

 2. Add `Fadion\Maneuver\ManeuverServiceProvider` to your `app/config/app.php` file, inside the `providers` array.

-3. Publish the package's config, so you can easily modify it in: `app/config/packages/fadion/maneuver/config.php`
+3. Publish the package's config with `php artisan config:publish fadion/maneuver`, so you can easily modify it in: `app/config/packages/fadion/maneuver/config.php`

 ## Configuration